UP/Start Competition 2021 FAQ

 Can I compete for funding without doing the ‘pop up and pitch?’

-No, all participants must compete in Round 1 (‘Pop Up and Pitch’) on February 7 in order to qualify for Round 2 and compete for up to $100k in funding.
+No, the 12-15 participants selected by the judges for the Round 1 (‘Pop Up and Pitch’) on February 12 must participate in order to qualify for Round 2 and compete for up to $100k in funding.

-No, however, the daylong workshop will provide valuable information and advice from guest speakers that may be helpful as you plan.
+No, however, events and programs will provide valuable information and advice from guest speakers that may be helpful as you develop your business idea.

 Can I participate in this year’s competition if I competed last year and did not win?